AbstractBorderStudio/CI2024_lab2/README.md

 The cities' info is loaded form a csv file into a `Dataframe`.

 > We can represent the solution as a list of city indexes.
-So it is a <u>fixed leght integer array representation</u>.
+So it is a <u>fixed leght integer array</u> representation and more specifically I treated it as a one-time item list for the [EA apprach](#14-solution-2-ea-approach).

 ## 1.3.
-Solution #1: Nearest neighbor approach
+Solution #1: Greedy Nearest Neighbor (NN) approach

 I started my research by re-implementing the simplest solution seen during the lectures.